 The abyssal and other oceanic zones.
 Image: Jeffrey Drazen, University of Hawaii.

 The abyssal zone is the part of the ocean that light does not reach.
-It lies below approximately 1,500 meters with the position of the 4°C isotherm generally considered the boundary with the bathyal zone that lies immediately above.
+It lies below approximately 1,500 m with the position of the 4°C isotherm generally considered the boundary with the bathyal zone that lies immediately above.
 Abyssal organisms are adapted for life under high pressures and in cold, dark conditions.

-Abyssal plains are very flat areas of the deep ocean floor which may extend for more than 1,000 kilometers (600 miles).
+Abyssal plains are very flat areas of the deep ocean floor which may extend for more than 1,000 km (600 mi).
 They typically have slopes with gradients of less than 1 in 1000 and are found off continental margins where sediments can enter the deep sea unobstructed.
 They are common in the Atlantic and Indian Oceans, but rare in the Pacific, where deep trenches and island arcs serve as barriers to the transport of sediment from the continents.